-Research and development costs increased by 19.0 percent from EUR 348 million in 2005 to EUR 414 million in 2006.
+Research and development expenses increased by 19 percent from EUR 324 million in 2005 to EUR 386 million in 2006 of which EUR 93 million and EUR 96 million were capitalized in 2005 and 2006, respectively.
 We further accelerated our investment in technology leadership in 2006 through the investments in the newest versions of our high resolution TWINSCAN systems and enhancements of the next generation TWINSCAN systems based on immersion, double patterning, EUV and the development of optical mask less lithography.
-In the second quarter of 2006 we shipped the first XT:1700i and the third quarter we introduced the XT:1900i, both enhanced immersion systems.
+In the second quarter of 2006 we shipped the first XT:1700i and in the third quarter we introduced the XT:1900i, both enhanced immersion systems.
 Also in the second quarter of 2006, we shipped the industry's first EUV Alpha Demo Tools to two research and development institutions.